luqmanherifa/winzard-play-and-learn-biology/README.md

 # Winzard: Play and Learn Biology
 Winzard is a mobile app that combines 2D platformer games and biology learning media for students.
-The project was developed by a team using C# programming, Unity software, and CorelDRAW for asset design.
+The project was developed for internship by a team using C# programming, Unity software, and CorelDRAW for asset design.

 ## Display
 ![Display](https://luqmanherifa.site/img/imgwinzard.png)